bluemorpho-blip/tcm_movie_search/notes.md

    - actor search
    - director search
       (use a case statement)
+2a.
+Channge plans: User should be able to search any of the above choices
+    without selecting the search object type - user can just enter search term and the application will search the entire collection and return the movie title, description, year released, actors, director.

 3. end search method with return for another search until user enters "exit"